the-commons-project/smart-health-card-verifier/README.md

 SMART Health Card Verifier is a safe, privacy-preserving mobile application, designed to verify [SMART Health Card certificate](https://smarthealth.cards/) encoded in a QR code.
 The app is launched in both the Play store and iOS store.
 It is built using React Native with Typescript.

+Vaccine Codes and Test Result currently focuses on Covid 19 related, however, if you would like to verify other SHC please share your usecase.

+Also there is any code that doesn't verify, please consider supporting us by [*contributing*](./docs/FAQ.md)

 ## Table of contents

 - [SMART Health Card Verifier](#smart-health-card-verifier)